SnapServiceUpdateTemplate

 main.cpp -------- Application source code file.

-- Initiate the snapcraft if snapcraft.yml does not exist :
+- Initialize snapcraft if snapcraft.yaml does not exist: snapcraft init

 Step 2 is optional.
 If you already have a snapcraft.yaml file, you can skip this step.
 It will create a default snapcraft.yaml file in the current directory.